BlocProtocol/BLOC-wiki/docs/guides/dashboard/dashboard.md

 In the cryptocurrency world, Airdrop refers to the free distribution of small amounts of a certain virtual currency tokens to its community members either for free or for performing small tasks.

 To qualify for the free gift, you need to perform certain tasks that include liking our social profiles or posting on social media forums, we have setup few different missions.
 Airdrop can be viewed as a promotional activity to bootstrap the [BLOC](https://bloc.money) project.
-Its aim is to spread awareness about the cryptocurrency project [BLOC](https://bloc.money), and to get the maximum people in the game.
+Its aim is to spread awareness about the cryptocurrency project **BLOC**, and to get the maximum people in the game.

 The Airdrop can be claimed only one time per account and per mission.
 Only one account per person is allowed.
 Airdrops are executed in real time 24/7 and the reward is sent instantly to your [BLOC Dashboard account](https://dashboard.bloc.money).